 This massive urban development project has brought new life to the riverside in Guayaquil's city center.

-At 1.5 miles long, it's best to walk in the morning or late afternoon to avoid the heat.
+At 1.5 miles long, walking in the morning or late afternoon is best to avoid the heat.
+You'll see a shopping mall, small restaurants, parks, playgrounds, and an IMAX theater along the way.

 Parque Seminario